-It is well known that exposure to petroleum contamination can have a wide-ranging effects on marine species.
-Documented effects of petroleum range from the acute and direct (e.g. toxicological effects that cause serious injury or immediate death) to the gradual and indirect (modifications to physiological pathways and reproductive characters).
+It is well known that exposure to petroleum contamination can have wide-ranging effects on marine species.
+Documented effects of petroleum range from the acute and direct (e.g. toxicological effects that cause serious injury or immediate death) to the gradual and indirect (modifications to physiological pathways and reproductive characteristics).
 In recent years, a consensus has developed indicating that even relatively low levels of exposure can have considerable fitness consequences for individuals (Collier et al. 1993, hicken, incardona).
 While detailed laboratory studies have repeatedly found negative consequences of petroleum related contaminants, connecting these excellent individual level studies to population or community level effect in natural populations has proven exceedingly difficult (New Eco Apps paper Awkerman et al 2016).

 The Exxon Valdez Oil Spill (hereafter “EVOS”) in March 1989 spilled approximately 257 thousand barrels (36,000 mt) of crude oil into Prince William Sound, Alaska.
 Over the following weeks and months the oil was advected by wind and currents to the southwest, spreading into the Gulf of Alaska.
 While the exact dispersal path and final distribution of oil in water and sediments remains uncertain, the approximate distribution and extent of surface oil is documented (Wolfe et al).
 Multiple lines of evidence suggest that oil from EVOS reached a wide range of habitats – oil was observed both directly in some deep water trawls (Armstrong et al. 1995) and a range of elevated petroleum metabolites were detected in a wide range of invertebrate and fish species from a wide spatial area (Collier et al. 1993, Anderson et al. 1995, Krahn et al. 1992, Marty et al. 2003, Sol et al. 2000).
 In at least some habitats EVOS oil persists in the environment: oil has been documented nearly 30 years after the spill along shorelines (Short et al. 2007, Peterson et al 2003).

 Despite undisputed evidence that oil spills have negative consequences for marine ecosystems () and that EVOS was a widely dispersed and disruptive event in the Gulf of Alaska (Peterson et al. 2003), it has been difficult to quantify ecosystem wide consequences of EVOS.
 Certainly direct mortality to marine mammals (Garrott et al. 1993, Doroff et al. 1993), birds (Piatt et al. 1990, Piatt and Ford 1996), and other highly visible and charismatic species that were directly exposed to crude oil is well documented.
-However, ecological systems are extraordinarily complex systems and theory suggests that many ecosystem level consequences of an event like EVOS are likely to be unexpected results of indirect interactions and complex species-by-environment interactions (Wootton refs, others).
+However, ecological systems are extraordinarily complex systems and theory suggests that many ecosystem level consequences of an event like EVOS are the result of indirect interactions and complex species-by-environment interactions (Wootton refs, others).
 Thus, a retrospective examination of the ecological consequences of EVOS 35 years later is warranted.

 Here we focus on demersal fish communities of the central and western Gulf of Alaska and use available information to explore community responses to the EVOS spill.
 Demersal fish communities were exposed to EVOS as oil swept west out of Prince William Sound (Fig. 1, Collier et al. 1993, Sol et al. 2000).
-While the extent and exposure of fish communities to oil is almost wholly unknown, it is clear that some areas were exposed to areas while other, similar habitats were left unexposed.
+While the extent and exposure of fish communities to oil is almost wholly unknown, it is clear that some areas were exposed to oiling while other, similar habitats were left unexposed.
 We leverage this spatial gradient in exposure to contrast demersal fish communities over the past 40 years (1984-2015).
 Specifically, we develop and apply a suite of spatio-temporal models to the groundfish survey data, assess multiple metrics of demersal fish communities, and compare areas that experienced a range of exposure to EVOS to identify any potential EVOS related signal in changes to the groundfish community.

 Methods